 Tip: Watch out for resort taxes on hotels.
 Some have a huge resort tax, the nightly rate may look reasonable but it can easily double once you reach the checkout.
 There are a few hotel that have a lower tax, you just have to look for them!

 The Kalahari is an Africa/safari themed hotel and resort.
 Even though the Kalahari’s indoor water park is just in one building, we felt that the amount and variations of thrill slides on offer knocked socks off the ones at the Wilderness!
+If your looking for things to do in Wisconsin Dells for adults, the Kalahari should definitely be on your radar.

 3 raft slides including a water coaster (meaning the rafts can go UP hill as well as the typical gravity slide)